maziac/DeZog/documentation/UnitTests.md

 ![](images/unittest_test_explorer.jpg)

-## Settings

-- 'startAutomatically': The default is false for unit tests.
-I.e. if you run a unit test in debug mode it will automatically break at the start of the tests.
-I.e. it will stop at the start of the first test.
-If you like you can set this set this to true., but then you need to set a breakpoint inside your unit test otherwise the unit test will be finished before you can see anything in the debugger.

 # Caveats

-For the unit test configuration (launch.json) you must not add any 'execAddr' because it is superfluous.
-For unit tests the addresses of the labels are calculated and the PC (program counter) is set accordingly.

 If you use a .sna file the inherit start address is simply ignored.
 You can use .sna and plain .obj files for unit tests. .tap files will not work as the loading is emulated.